 This year’s 2021 ‘we’re talking health’ research talks will once again showcase health researchers from Canterbury and their work.
 Our theme this year is ‘starting well, living well and ageing well, with a range of interesting talks from across the age spectrum.
-It’s an excellent line-up of speakers and topics, and we hope to see you there.
+It’s an excellent line-up of speakers and topics, and we hope you can join us (in-person or online).

 Date: Thursday 4 November

 Venue: Manawa Foyer, 276 St Antigua Street, Christchurch OR online

 A safe harbour: women who use water immersion for labour and birth with a complex pregnancy

 Midwifery Lecturer, Department of Nursing, Midwifery and Allied Health, Ara Institute of Canterbury

 Water immersion in complex pregnancy generally sits outside practice recommendations and guidelines.
 Women who negotiate this choice have identified that it supports them to birth with a sense of safety, peace and from a place of power.
 For the women in Kelly’s research, they have also identified that this improved how they felt bonding with their baby and moving forward into their early parenting journey.